why

 We talk to Malte Kosub: Co-founder and CEO of Parloa.
 His start-up is not only growing rapidly, but is also bringing machine learning to customer service in the long term.
 Bots that are difficult or impossible to understand on the phone are a thing of the past - and can even be likeable.

 But this requires a lot of know-how.
-Together, we get to the bottom of the question of how bots are becoming service personalities, whether employees and AI are in competition and which new professional fields are developing in this time of upheaval.
+Together, we get to the bottom of the question of how bots become service personalities, whether employees and AI are in competition and which new professional fields are developing in this time of upheaval.

 not on spotify?